burcukolcak/burcukolcak.github.io/_pages/research.md

 author_profile: false
 ---

 My research spans democratization and authoritarianism, local politics, federalism, race and ethnic politics, public opinion, political communication, and quantitative methods.
+In addition to my substantive areas, I am interested in the application of experimental methods, text-as-data, spatial analysis, and machine learning in political science, and social science more broadly.

 ### Research Projects